 The East entrance to Yellowstone National Park is near Cody Wyoming.
 From the town of Cody all the way towards the entrance to the park the area is dotted with accommodation options.
 This section of the park is a good place to base yourself for one or two nights before moving further west.

 We hope this post helped you figure out a few mistakes to avoid when planning a trip to Yellowstone.
 This park has been on our to do list for so many years, but we found it so overwhelming planning a trip Yellowstone that we kept putting it off.
 Don’t delay, get out there and experience the park.
-It is amazing and we hope that our tips help make your trip planning just a bit easier.
+It is one of the most amazing national parks and we hope that our tips help make your trip planning just a bit easier.

 If You Enjoyed This Post, Sign Up To Receive Posts By Email or…